Dioscorea chouardii: Ecology

 Dioscorea chouardii is related to the yam and grows from a tuber hidden in the rock fissure.
 From this it sends out a shoot each year which withers away in the autumn.
 The shoot leaves a scar on the tuber, which makes it possible to estimate the age of the plant from the number of scars; the oldest plants are calculated to have lived for three hundred years, and may be contenders for being the "slowest growing plants in the world".
 The plant reproduces by seed, pollination having been performed by ants.
 When fertilised, the flower-stem bends over to bury the resulting seedhead in the crack, the seeds being released when it dries.
 This would limit dispersal possibilities for the plant were it not for the fact that the seeds are transported by ants, which distribute them more widely.

 Because most Dioscorea are strictly tropical species, this plant is considered to be what is known as a "relict species"; a remnant from the warmer temperatures of the Eocene.
 Dioscorea chouardii is morphologically very similar to another relict species, D. pyrenaica, which has a rather wider distribution in the Pyrenees.
 The former grows in vertical cracks on shaded, north-facing limestone cliffs at between 730 and 850 m while the latter grows on limestone screes at over 1800 m.
 RAPD testing strongly suggests that D chouardii is not an ecotype of D. pyrenaica and that the two taxa should be considered separate species.

 Conservation status

 In 1992, under the synonym Borderea chouardii, it was designated as a 'priority species' under Annex II of the Habitats Directive in the European Community, which means areas in which it occurs could be declared Special Areas of Conservation, if these areas belong to one of the number of habitats listed in Annex I of the directive.
 Pursuantly in the European Union, it is now protected by having seven Natura 2000 sites designated for its protection.
-The EU has since also officially classified this plant as 'critically endangered'.
+The EU has since also officially classified this plant as critically endangered.
+It has also has been assessed as critically endangered on the IUCN Red List.
 Although its range is extremely small, the population of this plant seems stable, however, and there is no particular reason why climate change should affect it adversely.